KellanHiggins/AsciiFBXExporterForUnity/readme.md

 1. Select any GameObject in the scene.

-2. Select the type of export you'd like
+2. Select the type of export you'd like.

+3. Go to Assets menu -> FBX Exporter -> and you have three options (described below).

 3. "Only GameObject" will export a new FBX but not create any new materials or textures and use the original as reference